AliKHaliliT/75000-Rice-Image-Dataset-for-Object-Detection-and-Object-Segmentation/README.md

 13. Rice Blends
 14. Parboiled Rice

+## Data
-## About The Original Data
+### About The Original Data
 The images were originally published by [Murat Koklu](https://www.kaggle.com/muratkokludataset) on [Kaggle](https://www.kaggle.com/) under a [CC0: Public Domain](https://creativecommons.org/publicdomain/zero/1.0/) licence.
 You can find the images using the following link [Rice Image Dataset](https://www.kaggle.com/datasets/muratkokludataset/rice-image-dataset).

 The original data contains images of 5 Different Types of Rice and each type contains 15000 images bringing the total to 75000.

-## About the Annotated Data
+### About the Annotated Data
 For Preparing the Images for Object Detection and Object Segmentation, An Automatic Annotator Script was developed in Python.
 Because the annotations were created Automatically, they have a High Degree of Accuracy.

 The Annotations are in [LabelMe](https://github.com/wkentaro/labelme) [JSON](https://www.json.org/json-en.html) format.
-Annotation JSONs also contain the encoded version of the images that can be used to recreate the images if the need arise.
+Annotation JSONs also contain the encoded version of the images that can be used to recreate the images if the need arises.

+You can download 75000 Rice Images

 ## Tests Done
 A few tests were also done using the annotated images.
 For one of the tests, A Small Version of [YOLOv5](https://github.com/ultralytics/yolov5) Object Detection Model was selected.
 For this test, The Basmati Rice Images were combined in grids of 4 * 4 which brought the total sum of the images, approximately, to around 900.
 The images were also resized to 512px.